lfucg/lexingtonky.gov/modules/contrib/search_api_solr/README.txt

 Installation
 ------------

-The search_api_solr module manages it's dependencies and class loader via composer.
+The search_api_solr module manages its dependencies and class loader via composer.
 So if you simply downloaded this module from drupal.org you have to delete it and install it again via composer!